couchbaselabs/sync_gateway_admin_ui/README.md

 	npm install
 	grunt

-You'll need to run `grunt` every time you change code file.
+You'll need to run `grunt` every time you change code files.
 You can also run it continuously with `grunt watch`.

 ## Deploying to Sync Gateway